Showing at The Revue Cinema

 Munro’s impact on Toronto’s art and queer communities continues to resonate well beyond his lifetime.

-THE MAKING OF PLUMB
+THE MAKING OF THE PLUMB

 The plumb is a collective of artists, writers, and curators who, at the height of the COVID pandemic, met in Toronto parks to drink beer and talk candidly about the lack of supporting infrastructure in the city’s visual arts scene.
 Out of those conversations, the plumb gallery was born in September 2020.